ninjaaron/compose-struct/README.rst

-difference that can be seen here is that everything is based on ``__slots__``, which means your attribute lookup will be faster and your instances more compact in memory. attrs_ allows you to use slots, but ``struct`` defaults to using slots.
+difference that can be seen here is that everything is based on ``__slots__``, which means your attribute lookup will be faster and your instances more compact in memory. attrs_ allows you to use slots, but ``struct`` only uses slots.
 This means that attributes cannot be dynamically created.
-If a class needs private attributes, you may define additional slots with the usual method of defining ``__slots__`` inside the class body.
+If a class needs private attributes, you may create additional slots with the usual method of defining ``__slots__`` inside the class body.

-Another important distinction is ``compose.struct`` doesn't define a bunch of random dunder methods.
-You get your ``__init__``, ``__repr__``, and ``to_dict`` and that's it.
+Another important distinction is ``compose.Struct`` doesn't define a bunch of random dunder methods.
+You get your ``__init__``, ``__repr__``, and ``to_dict`` and that's it [#]_.
 It is the opinion of the author that sticking all attributes in a tuple and comparing them usually is *not* what you want when defining a new type.
 However, it is still easy to get more dunder methods, as you will see in the following section.

+.. [#] OK, It actually also gives you __getstate__ and __setstate__,
+       which are required for pickling objects.

 Interfaces
 ----------
 Perhaps the most significant difference between our structs and alternatives is that we emphasize composition over inheritance.
-A ``struct`` isn't even able to inherit!
+A ``struct`` isn't even able to inherit in the normal way!
 It's an outrage!
 What about interfaces!?
 What about polymorphism!?
 Well, what ``compose`` provides is a simple way to generate pass-through methods to attributes.

 .. code:: Python

-  from compose import struct, Provider
+  from compose import Struct, Provider

-  @struct
-  class ListWrapper:
+  class ListWrapper(Struct):
       data = Provider('__getitem__', '__iter__')
       metadata = None